List of television series canceled before airing an episode: C

-Confederate was a planned, but never made, American alternate history drama television series developed for the network HBO by David Benioff and D. B. Weiss, who had previously developed the HBO series Game of Thrones.
+Confederate was a planned American alternate history drama television series developed for the network HBO by David Benioff and D. B. Weiss, who had previously developed the HBO series Game of Thrones.
 The series was to be set in a timeline where the American Civil War ended in a stalemate.
 The announcement was followed by anger and criticism on social media with some describing it as slavery fan fiction, leading to the hashtag #NoConfederate, which trended number one in the United States and number two worldwide on Twitter in mid 2017.
-In April 2018, Variety reported the future of Confederate is uncertain.
+In April 2018, Variety reported that the future of Confederate was uncertain.
 In July 2018, HBO president Casey Bloys confirmed the series was still in development, and hoped it would resume once Benioff and Weiss finished their ongoing commitments.
 In February 2019, Bloys said the series was still in development and not affected by the controversy, but stated in May 2019 that it was "not on the front burner".
 In August 2019, it was announced that Benioff and Weiss had closed a multi-million dollar deal with Netflix and it was reported that the deal "wipes Confederate off HBO's books."
-In January 2020, Bloys confirmed that the project had been officially canceled without an episode even being made.
+In January 2020, Bloys confirmed that the project had been officially canceled without an episode being made.